 For additional details, select a driver above or select a division from the interactive Trefis split for Nike at the top of the page.

 Nike Inc. is the largest manufacturer of athletic footwear, apparel and equipment worldwide by sales with close to $25.1 billion in revenues in 2012.
-The company sells its products under several brands which include Nike, Nike Golf, Converse, Hurley etc. It typically outsources manufacturing of its products to Asian manufacturers and focuses on innovation and designing of products.
+The company sells its products under several brands which include Nike, Nike Golf, Converse, Hurley etc. It typically outsources manufacturing of its products to Asia, and focuses on innovation and designing of products.
 Previously, Nike offered its products through two additional brands i.e. Cole Haan and Umbro.
 It later sold these two brands as they were not complementing Nike's brand image.

-The primary sources of Nike's value are footwear and apparel sold under the Nike brand and together contribute about 70% of Nike's value.
+The primary sources of Nike's value are footwear and apparel sold under the Nike brand and together they contribute about 70% of Nike's value.
 Nike Brand Footwear is more valuable than Nike Brand Apparel and Converse Brand Footwear for the following reasons:

 Nike branded footwear commands about 18.6% share in the $76 billion global sports footwear market.
 As the economy improves in the U.S. and Europe and demand increases in China and emerging markets, we expect this share to continue to rise.
 With aggressive marketing and innovation, Nike branded footwear has been able to capture a significant chunk of the global sports footwear market, which we expect to increase to $86 billion by the end of the Trefis forecast period.

 In comparison, the global sports apparel market stood at about $135 billion in 2012 continuing the growth it experienced in 2011.
 Nike, with its approximate 4.9% share, generated close to $6.7 billion revenues in Nike branded apparel in 2012.
 We expect Nike to continue gaining share in this market driven by innovation, heavy marketing and capitalizing on sports events to create higher demand of its products.